Daniel C. Verplanck

-Daniel Crommelin Verplanck (March 19, 1762 – March 29, 1834) was a United States representative from New York.
+Daniel Crommelin Verplanck (March 19, 1762 – March 29, 1834) was an American politician who served as a United States representative from New York.

 Early life

 Daniel Crommelin Verplanck was born in New York City in the Province of New York.
-He was the son of Samuel (1739–1820), and Judith Crommelin Verplanck.
+He was the son of Samuel Verplanck (1739–1820), and Judith Crommelin Verplanck.
 His father, who was the brother of Gulian Verplanck (1751–1799), was a wholesale importer and banker.
 Daniel's early life was spent at the family home, a large yellow brick mansion, at 3 Wall St. His parents separated during the Revolutionary War.
 His father, a supporter of the Revolution, withdrew to the family summer home, up the Hudson River in the Town of Fishkill, while his mother was a loyalist and remained in New York City.
 The house in Fishkill became the headquarters of General Friedrich Wilhelm von Steuben.

 A portrait of the nine year old Daniel Verplanck by John Singleton Copley is in the Metropolitan Museum of Art, which also has "the Verplanck Room", containing portraits and furnishings from the Wall St. house that were later moved to Fishkill.
 Daniel was educated under private tutors and graduated from Columbia College (later Columbia University) in New York City in 1788.